Championing movement and

 Our vision is for a Cornwall where inequalities are no longer a barrier to an active life.

-In partnership with the NHS, Cornwall Council and local delivery partners, we strategically commission and build quality-assured capacity in priority places for those who need our support the most.
-By connecting with communities, we tackle barriers that prevent people from leading more active lives, powering positive and sustainable change at scale, and influencing active environments.
+In partnership with the NHS, Cornwall Council and local delivery partners, we commission and build capacity for physical activity for those who need it most.
+Engaging with communities and delivering national initiatives locally, we tackle barriers that prevent people from leading active healthy lives, targeting specific groups in priority places to drive positive change at scale, supporting those who need the most help to move more and live well for longer.